chanzuckerberg/cellxgene-census/README.md

 ### Documentation

-Reference documentation, data description and tutorials can be access at the Cell Census doc-site. *Coming soon*.
+Reference documentation, data description, and tutorials can be access at the Cell Census doc-site. *Coming soon*.

 Demonstration notebooks can be found [here](https://github.com/chanzuckerberg/cell-census/tree/main/api/python/notebooks).